The Defenders (miniseries)

-Marvel's The Defenders is an American television miniseries created by Douglas Petrie and Marco Ramirez for the streaming service Netflix, based on the Marvel Comics characters Daredevil, Jessica Jones, Luke Cage, and Iron Fist, who form the eponymous superhero team.
+Marvel's The Defenders is an American television miniseries created by Douglas Petrie and Marco Ramirez for the streaming service Netflix, based on the Marvel Comics characters Daredevil, Jessica Jones, Luke Cage, and Iron Fist, who form the superhero team the Defenders.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films.
 The miniseries is a crossover event and the culmination of four previously released interconnected series from Marvel and Netflix starring each superhero.
 It was produced by Marvel Television in association with ABC Studios, Nine and a Half Fingers, Inc., and Goddard Textiles, with Ramirez serving as showrunner.